 “The bridesmaids all choose their own dresses, so they are from everywhere.
 My dress was made by a small boutique designer, which I had found at Marry & Tux in New Hampshire.”

-Any tips or tricks that you learned along the way and want to share with brides planning their own wedding?
+Any tips to share with brides planning their wedding?

 “Planning a wedding is exhausting and can be all consuming – start early!
 The more decisions or DIY projects you can check off towards the beginning, the better!
 That way you can enjoy the days leading up to your wedding instead of rushing to finish your to do list (this was my plan, which didn’t happen so much for me but I have faith in you!)”